adang1345/PythonWindows/Notes.md

-## All Versions
+## Python 3.5

+- _Building Python 3.5 is no longer possible because the build script pulls third-party dependencies from https://svn.python.org/projects/python/externals, which has been taken down._
 - Build from a path that doesn't contain spaces.
 Otherwise you may get an error 9009 when executing `gendef`.

-## Python 3.5

 - If you get an error during documentation build saying that `itircl.dll` was not registered correctly, go to `externals\windows-installer\htmlhelp` and run `regsvr32 itcc.dll`.
 Or you can install HTML Help Compiler system-wide, which would register this DLL anyway.
 - Install Windows 8.1 SDK and Visual Studio 2015 build tools.
 - Install SVN with command line tools from https://tortoisesvn.net/downloads.html.